postman-open-technologies/linting-rules/_rules/info-title.md

 ---
 info-title:
-  description: "API must have a title."
+  description: The API must have a title.
   given: "$.info"
   severity: error
   recommended: true